-In \cref{fig:rho_vel,fig:oho_P}, we observe that the droplet's centroid velocity decreases with an increase in $\rho$ and decrease in $\Oho$.
-These observations are in line with the relative velocity scale obtained in \cref{eq:relative_vel_scale}, where $C_{D0}$ is a function of $\Re_0 = \sqrt{\We_0}/\Oho$.
+In \cref{fig:rho_vel,fig:oho_P}, we observe that the drop's velocity decreases with an increase in $\rho$ and a decrease in $\Oho$.
+These observations are in line with the relative velocity scale obtained in \ref{eq:relative_vel_scale}, where $C_{D0}$ is a function of $\Re_0 = \sqrt{\We_0}/\Oho$.
 Any increase in the ratio between $C_{D0}$ and $\sqrt{\rho}$ leads to a decrease in $V_\mathit{rel}$.
-It is also important to note that the use of a drag coefficient for a sphere in the derivation of $V_\mathit{rel}$ is a simplification that allows us to obtain an explicit estimate for $V_\mathit{rel}$.
+It is important to note that the use of a drag coefficient for a sphere in the derivation of $V_\mathit{rel}$ is a simplification that allows us to obtain an explicit estimate for $V_\mathit{rel}$.
 However, this choice results in an underestimation of the average acceleration experienced by the drop, since a pancake shape is less aerodynamic and has a larger frontal area compared to a sphere.
 This results in an overestimation of $V_{rel}$, and hence an overestimation of pressure forces as well as viscous dissipation.
 In addition, as the drop accelerates and deforms, its instantaneous Reynolds number also changes, which would affect the drag coefficient.
 However, the threshold is expected to be overestimated as a result of this simplification, since the aerodynamic forces are proportional to the square of the relative velocity.

-We can finally obtain a scale for the aerodynamic stress applied by the ambient medium on the droplet surface: